UK property recruitment in 2026: regional growth, talent challenges, and how to hire smarter

 The opportunity spans multiple sectors: purpose-built student accommodation, Build to Rent and the wider rental living sector, logistics and industrial investment, residential development, and commercial real estate.
 Each is growing outside London, and each needs talented people to drive it forward.

-Why construction and development careers need greater visibility
+Why construction careers need greater visibility

 Ask many graduates or career changers what a job in construction looks like, and they'll picture muddy boots, hard hats, and long hours on site.